azotheblue/blog/readinglist.md

 ### [HOW TO SOLVE IT](https://a.co/d/0ELrRQx)

-Planning is a Crucial step to solve a problem
+Planning is a Crucial step to solve any problem

 > Analogy pervades all our thinking, -  George Pólya